Reviews You Can Rely On

 3D

 3D-shaped snowboards are known for their “spoon-like” tips and tails.
 The design can be seen by its concave shape along the width of the snowboard as opposed to the other forms of camber that run along the length of the snowboard.
-A 3D-shaped snowboard is a technology that can particularly help beginners because of the early rise along both tip and tail contact points.
+A 3D-shaped snowboard is a technology that can particularly help beginners because of the early rise along both the tip and the tail contact points.
 That means fewer hardcore edge catches and easier initiation of turns.
 And particularly for the Powder People out there, with 3D early rise along the nose of a snowboard, it can create lift in deep snow much like the wing of an airplane.
-Just like all other shapes, there are however some setbacks.
+Just like all other shapes, there are, however, some setbacks.
 For 3D tech, those downfalls come in the form of less edge control on groomers, hardpacks, or ice.
 Nevertheless, if you're looking for a board that will slice through softer snow and feel like you're surfing a wave, this technology might be for you!

 Flex